TosbackCgusBridge-Bot/CGUs-versions/Privacyscore/Privacy Policy.md

         *   Online Banking
         *   No Log Policy
 *   Download
+    *   Windows
+    *   macOS
+    *   Android
+    *   iOS
+    *   Linux
+    *   Routers
+    *   Apple TV
+    *   Android TV
+    *   icon/xbox copy@3xXbox
+    *   icon/playstation copy@3xPlaystation
 *   Help
 *   My account
 *   Get the app

-HMA!
-Free Privacy Tools
+HMA Free Privacy Tools

 We’ve got the best privacy tools in the biz to make sure you’re covering your ass even with a VPN in place.
 Your privacy choices matter.
 Don’t forget it.

-IP checker
+IP Checker

-Browsing without a VPN is risky.
-Websites can target you based on your location all because of your little old IP address.
-Find out if you are exposed and how to cover your ass (and true location) with our VPN.

-Check my IP address DNS leak test
+Find out if your IP address and location are exposed.

+CHECK MY IP ADDRESS DNS Leak Test

 A DNS leak happens when you're using a bad VPN.
-Fact.
-Once your DNS queries are leaked anyone and everyone can access everything you're browsing.
-Personal data, private messages, the whole shebang.
+So see if yours is up to snuff.

-Check my VPN WebRTC test
+CHECK MY VPN WebRTC Test

-Did you know your browser can still betray you even with a VPN on?
-True story.
-It’s called a WebRTC leak and it’s one hell of a privacy risk.
-Luckily, we’ve got the lowdown on prevention within all kinds of browsers.

-Check my browser
+Check your WebRTC isn’t revealing your actual IP address.

+CHECK MY BROWSER

 Manage online privacy risks with our selection of handy and free (gotta love a freebie) web tools.
 They're the easiest way to straight-up check and fix your privacy online.
 Sharpish.
 We've also got some extra freebies like a speed checker and a proxy if you like that sort of thing.

 Want even better privacy?

-Free tools are swell and all, but if you won’t settle for less than the best (good for you, you deserve it), then you need HMA!
-VPN, which encrypts your data, hides your location, and generally kicks ass.
+Free tools are swell and all, but if you won’t settle for less than the best (good for you, you deserve it), then you need HMA VPN, which encrypts your data, hides your location, and generally kicks ass.

 It’s available for: PC, Android, iOS, Mac and Linux.

-Buy now Free Web Proxy
+Buy now Free trial Free Proxy

 Using a friend’s computer that doesn’t have a VPN?
 You need better friends.
 But for now there’s our free web proxy.
 It’ll let you access blocked content and surf the web privately in one tab of your browser.
 A quick fix?
 Yes.
 But a handy one.

-Try our free proxy Learn more about VPNs with Jack’s Guides
+TRY OUR FREE PROXY Learn more about VPNs with Jack’s Guides

 *   Browse privately